networknt/light-doc/content/en/contribute/example.md

 * Push your changes to a topic branch in your light-example-4j fork of the repository.
 * Write a README.md in the folder of your example for other people to learn how to use your example.
-* Update example section in light-doc fork repository to explain your example in detail.
+* Update the example section in the light-doc fork repository to explain your example in detail.
 * Submit a pull request to the light-example-4j repository in the networknt organization.
 * Submit a pull request to the light-doc repository in the networknt organization.
 * The core team looks at Pull Requests on a regular basis and will merge the pull request.
-* Sometimes, we might need to contact contributor understand the details of the pull request.
+* Sometimes, we might need to contact contributors to understand the details of the pull request.

 For more details, please refer to [developer guide][].